Quark exchange effects in single flavored dibaryons: numerical results and discussions

 \subsection{Natures of di-$\Delta^{++}$, di-$\Omega$, di-$\Omega_{ccc}$, and di-$\Omega_{bbb}$}

 {\it Binding energies}.
 Using the well defined trial wave function, we can obtain the eigenvalue and eigenvector of the single flavored dibaryons with $^1S_0$ by accurately solving the six-body Schr\"{o}dinger equation in the quark models.
-Then we can arrive at their binding energy $E_b=E_6(\rho)-E_6(\infty)$, where $E_6(\rho)$ denotes the minimum of the dibaryons at the average separation $\rho$ between two baryons and $E_6(\infty)$ is the mass of two isolated baryons in the models.
+Subsequently, we can arrive at their binding energy $E_b=E_6(\rho)-E_6(\infty)$, where $E_6(\rho)$ denotes the minimum of the dibaryons at the average separation $\rho$ between two baryons and $E_6(\infty)$ is the mass of two isolated baryons in the models.
+Such a subtraction procedure can greatly reduce the influence of the inaccurate model parameters and hadron spectra on the binding energy, which is properly exhibited in study of the deuteronlike molecular state $T^+_{cc}$~\cite{Deng:2021gnb}.
 To illustrate the formation mechanism of the bound dibaryons, we calculate and decompose the contribution to $E_b$ from each part of the model Hamiltonian.
 We present the binding energy and various contributions in Table~\ref{dibaryons}.

-Oka {\it et al} found that the di-$\Delta^{++}$ state with $^1S_0$ cannot be bound in the similar NQM~\cite{Oka:1980ax}, which is strengthened by the present work.
-The di-$\Delta^{++}$ state can establish a shallow bound dibaryons with a binding energy of about 8 MeV in the ChQM.
+Oka {\it et al} found that the di-$\Delta^{++}$ state with $^1S_0$ can not be bound in the similar NQM~\cite{Oka:1980ax}, which is strengthened by the present work.
+The di-$\Delta^{++}$ state can establish a shallow bound dibaryons with a binding energy about 8 MeV in the ChQM.
 The previous ChQM studies on the state indicated that it is a deep bound state with a binding energy about 10 to 50 MeV~\cite{Li:2000cb,Huang:2013nba}.
 Quark delocalization and color screening model, where the $\sigma$-meson exchange effect is replaced with a hybrid confinement potential and quark delocalization, also gave similar results~\cite{Huang:2013nba,Pang:2001xx}.
 In one word, all of the models that provide the intermediate range attraction of nuclear force support the existence of the bound di-$\Delta^{++}$ state.
 Exactly, the di-$\Delta^{++}$ state is a resonance rather than a bound state in the quark models because it can decay into the $pp\pi^+\pi^+$ channel.